The Quiet Power of Showing Up

 Why can’t every decision be made through humanity and kindness.
 It sounds simple, yes?
 Perhaps too simple.

 Kindness—or more often, the absence of it—shows up everywhere.
 In families.
 In workplaces.
 In public life.
-Its absence palpable in times of uncertainty.

 This essay reflects on a year that unsettled my understanding of Australia — from Gaza to Bondi — and asks what happens to social cohesion when grief is politicised, institutions fall silent, and civic debate becomes harder to sustain.